Skip to main content

 • Neural - Our AI search model, predicts relevant links based on query meaning

 At Exa, we’ve built our very own index of high quality web content, and have trained a model to query this index powered by the same embeddings-based technology that makes modern LLMs so powerful.
-By using embeddings, we move beyond keyword searches to use ‘next-link prediction’, understanding the semantic content of queries and indexed documents.
+By using embeddings, we move beyond traditional searches to use ‘next-link prediction’, understanding the semantic content of queries and indexed documents.
 This method predicts which web links are most relevant based on the semantic meaning, not just direct word matches.
 By doing this, our model anticipates the most relevant links by understanding complex queries, including indirect or thematic relationships.
 This approach is especially effective for exploratory searches, where precise terms may be unknown, or where queries demand many, often semantically dense, layered filters.
 You can query our search model directly with search type neural.
 It is also incorporated into the auto and fast search types.

-Auto search combines keyword and neural
+Auto search combines multiple methods

 Fast search is the world’s fastest search API